Update: press on the button below to learn more about the latest course by RankYa

-Another thing to know about Google search results for the web search is that Google grabs your information from the publicly available internet (other websites) and stores those details it in its own servers.
-Meaning, almost all of the information brought to you by Google’s web search engine is actually coming from other websites and not from Google’s own sites.
+Remember, unless your name is on Google’s own products (YouTube, Google Docs, Google Maps etc.) Google grabs information from the publicly available internet (other websites) and stores those details it in its own servers.
+Meaning, almost all of the information brought to you by Google’s web search engine is actually coming from other websites and not from Google itself.

 Depending on the country or continent you live in, different laws, protections and procedures apply for removing a name from Google.
 For example: if you are a lucky citizen of a country within European Union, then simply head out to next link and begin the process of right to be forgotten with EU Privacy Removal because:

 In May 2014, a ruling by the Court of Justice of the European Union (C-131/12, 13 May 2014) found that certain people can ask search engines to remove specific results for queries that include their name, where the interests in those results appearing are outweighed by the person’s privacy rights.

-Knowing that, you need to ask yourself IF the content (name, images, videos etc.) are on websites that is not part of Google Products (such as Google Images YouTube Google Docs etc.) because these require different approaches for removing a name (I know its confusing when you don’t understand how Google business works).
+Knowing that, you need to ask yourself IF the content (name, images, videos etc.) are on websites that is not part of Google Products (such as Google Images YouTube Google Docs etc.) because these require different approaches for removing a name.
 But remember, Google is a business which must also adhere to governing laws.

 Step 1 Remove Information for Legal Reasons

 Fortunately, the law protects you and everyone else using Google.
 For example: if your financial information is in Google results for the world to see, then, Google will treat that differently.
 Above all else, Google has removal policies about what it will and what I won’t remove.
-But legal issues are taken seriously by Google and this is the Tool to use (simply select the Google Product and follow the instructions).
+Legal issues are considered very seriously by Google, and this is the Tool to use (simply select the Google Product and follow the instructions).

 Step 2 Removing Information from Normal Web Search